Joel Selwood: Player profile

-Selwood has spent the majority of his career playing as an inside midfielder.
+Selwood spent the majority of his career playing as an inside midfielder.

-Having ranked highly across numerous major statistical categories since his first year, Selwood is considered one of the most consistent and well-rounded players in the league.
+Having ranked highly across numerous major statistical categories from his first year, Selwood is considered one of the most consistent and well-rounded players to have ever played at the highest level.
 Regarded as one of the league's most physical and tough players, he has been praised for playing "with a physicality and intensity that is the benchmark of the competition".
-He has also gained a reputation as one of the league's most courageous players, highlighted by his four Robert Rose Awards—the most of any current player in the league.
-His physical and courageous approach however, has resulted in various concussion or head–related injuries during his career.
-This has prompted commentary regarding Selwood's long-term well-being.
+He has also gained a reputation as one of the league's most courageous players, highlighted by his four Robert Rose Awards.
+His physical and courageous approach, however, has resulted in various concussion or head-related injuries during his career.
+This has prompted commentary regarding Selwood's long-term well-being as well as debate about his tactics for drawing free kicks.

-Because of his aggressive style-of-play, Selwood has gathered a reputation as a "head-over-the-ball specialist" and for consistently putting himself in positions to break tackles and win free kicks.
+Because of his aggressive style of play, Selwood has gathered a reputation as a "head-over-the-ball specialist" and for consistently putting himself in positions to break tackles and win free kicks.
 His ability to "buckle his knees, (get) down and pull his arm up so that the tackler's arm goes up above the neck" has been declared by former Hawthorn captain Shane Crawford as "almost impossible to stop at times" and is reflected in his regular standing among league leaders for total free kicks received.
 It has also led to opposition players noting specific techniques to tackling Selwood—Carlton's Kade Simpson admitted it was important to "get in low" because "he’s such a master at lifting the elbows, which tries to slip the tackle up around the neck ... there’s no doubt it’s a skill".
 Selwood has declared the technique as a "benefit and an advantage I’m getting at the moment on someone else because I see a weakness in what they are doing ... the majority of the time they are doing 95 per cent of the tackle right.
 It’s just that five per cent where I can use my upper body strength, I can dip at the knees slightly".
-Former Brisbane Lions captain Michael Voss agrees, stating "all he’s doing is keeping his feet, dropping his legs and he’s got a fantastic tenchique [sic] in rolling his shoulder ...
+Former Brisbane Lions captain Michael Voss agrees, stating: "all he’s doing is keeping his feet, dropping his legs and he’s got a fantastic tenchique [sic] in rolling his shoulder ...
 Selwood shouldn’t be penalised because he’s stronger than the tackler.
-If I was playing today and I could develop that technique, I’d be looking at it".
+If I was playing today and I could develop that technique, I'd be looking at it".